highvoltag3/mermalaid/README.md

 3. Review and publish the draft release on GitHub

+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on contributing to the project.

 ### Installing the App

 **Important:** The app is currently unsigned (not code-signed). macOS may show a "damaged" warning when you first open it.